hansifer/grunt-file-info/README.md

 The following variables are available within fields of templates defined by `options.stdout` and `options.inject.text`:

 #### filesSrc
 An array of expanded filepath strings of all src files to get file info for.
+Note that this is not the same as `src`, which refers to the raw (ie, non-expanded) value of the `src` property of the file_info config target object.

 ### Usage Examples